FranciscoCantos/MoviesWiki/README.md

 # Movies Wiki
-Movies wiki is an app made for learning using architecture MVVM, SwiftUI and Async/Await.
+Movies wiki is an app made for learning Kotlin language

-### TODO
-- [ ] Unit testing
-- [ ] UI testing